atheiman/django-reviews/README.md

 ## Getting Started

 Imagine the use case of a web store.
-Logged in Users (`django.contrib.auth.User`) can submit reviews for Products (`simple_app.models.Product`), making `Product` the subclass of `reviews.models.Reviewable`.
+Logged in Users (`django.contrib.auth.User`) can submit reviews for Products (`store.models.Product`), making `Product` the subclass of `reviews.models.Reviewable`.

 1. Install django-reviews from GitHub using pip:

     `pip install git+ssh://git@github.com/atheiman/django-reviews.git@master#egg=reviews`

-1. Add django-reviews to your `INSTALLED_APPS`.
-Be sure the [contenttypes framework](https://docs.djangoproject.com/en/1.7/ref/contrib/contenttypes/) is there too (in a default django project creation, it should be there).
+1. Add `reviews` to your `INSTALLED_APPS`.
+Be sure `[django.contrib.auth](https://docs.djangoproject.com/en/1.7/ref/contrib/auth/)` and `[django.contrib.contenttypes](https://docs.djangoproject.com/en/1.7/ref/contrib/contenttypes/)` are there too (in a default django project creation, they should be there).

     ```python
     INSTALLED_APPS = (
         # ...
+        'django.contrib.auth',
         'django.contrib.contenttypes',
         'reviews',
+        # ...
+        'store',       # included for this example
         # ...
     )
     ```